pdjr-wemos/MULTI001/README.md

 # MULTI001

-__MULTI001__ is a MQTT wireless sensor module which reports temperature, lux and motion.
+__MULTI001__ is an MQTT wireless sensor module which reports temperature, humidity, lux and motion.

+The module can be built with a number of hardware sensors.

+AM2322

 __MULTI001__ obtains motion and lux data from a LuxControl SmartDim Sensor 2 (part number 86 454 523) ceiling fitting which has the following connections: